 It will mean driving to the town nearest the gate you have just left (here is a map of the area) so it will take some time but if you are going to be spending more than a week in the park you will be able to save a pretty penny on food and drink this way.

-Right, you now know the basics to be able to guide yourself very efficiently on your own safari in Africa.
+Right, so you now know the basics to be able to guide yourself very efficiently on your own safari in Africa.

 But what about before you leave home?
 What do you need to pack to make sure you have everything you need on your trip?
-Here is a comprehensive self guided tour safari packing list so that you don't need to run the risk of leaving anything important behind.
+Here is a comprehensive self-guided tour safari packing list so that you don't need to run the risk of leaving anything important behind.